swennemans/building-your-own-reactjs/02-building_basic_vdom/06-mighty-components.md

 Hopefully the `Class` keyword doesn't scare you.
 We will keep it simple!

-> We *could* define it in one of the other ways JavaScript allows it, but we want to keep the API close to React's one and above all keep it simple!
+> We *could* define it in one of the other ways JavaScript allows it, but we want to keep the API close to React's one and, above all, keep it simple!

 ### Quick recap

-Till now we briefly discussed why we need a `Component` (dynamic UI's) and that we would like to instantiate it using the familiair React.js API.
+Till now we briefly discussed why we need a `Component` and that we would like to instantiate it using it the same as in React.js.
  We've refactored our code so that it can call the appropriate function on creation.

 However, we didn't discuss how our `Component class` looks like and how to mount it.
-Let's continue...
+Let's continue...🚂